szemranamszyca/CarND-Advanced-Lane-Lines/writeup.md

                  (1 + (2 * right_fit_cr[0] * y_eval * ym_per_pix + right_fit_cr[1]) ** 2) ** 1.5) / np.absolute(
     2 * right_fit_cr[0])
 ```
 Lane is 3.7m wide, and on the image it is represented by approximately 600px.
-As well, 35m are visible in front of the car and this is 720px (image height).
+Also, 35m are visible in front of the car and this is 720px (image height).

-Center of car was calcuate based on that equation:
+The center of the car was calcuated based on the following equation:

 ```python
 l_fit_x_int = left_fit[0] * h ** 2 + left_fit[1] * h + left_fit[2]